 Being sensitive isn’t always a bad thing.
 You are able to understand people better.
 You can be empathic and you have better intuition.
-Only because of a glance, movement or pitch of their voices you can guess the inner feeling of the person before you.
-We need more sensitive people in this world.
+Only because of a glance, movement or pitch of their voices you can guess the inner feeling of the person in front of you.
 I would consider myself as a part of these kinds of people.
 And regarding this, I can totally understand the frustration.
-The frustration you get, when non-sensitive people behave in a way, you would never.
+The frustration you get, when non-sensitive people behave in a way, you would never do.
 It can be reckless for you, but totally normal for them.
-It may also be hurtful, but they would never think about that in this way.
+It may also be hurtful, but they would never think about it being mean.
 Yes, sensitive people are automatically also sensible people.

 This, my dear friends, are the side effects of being a sensitive person.
 I don’t say that there aren’t ones, who can handle all of this.
 Ones, who can blame their overthinking and over-sensibility on their sensitive character.
 But apparently, there are others, like me, who can’t.
 And I get lost in my thoughts.
 I get lost in the overwhelming feelings, particular situations put me in.
 Even the slightest uncomfortableness can get me all nervous and sad.
 It can be an unexpected word, which is totally normal for others to be said.
 But for me, kind of a little horror story.

 Being sensitive is, as I said, nothing bad.
 It opens doors for you, which are constantly closed for others.
 But at the end of the day, you have to learn how to handle this blessing.
 Everything can become overwhelming.
 You will even be thinking that the whole world is against you.
 That people, you love, don’t love you back.
 And only because something, actually normal, happened which you are overthinking.
 There are so many different cases, which will distract and confuse you.
 And you will struggle until you understand something better.